irfanznz/CS4775-final-proj/README.md

 ### Model-related stuff

--   Fix correctness of emission probabilities for match states
 -   Get background probabilities of amino acids for use as emission probabilities for insert states
 -   Convert probabilities into log form